safiqul/2410/docs/addressing/dhcp-addressing.md

 ### Configure DHCP configuration files for addresses

-Add the following lines in your `dhcpd.conf` file to specify the range for the IP addresses to be allocated for the hosts in different subnets.
+Add the following lines in your `/etc/dhcp/dhcpd.conf` file to specify the range for the IP addresses to be allocated for the hosts in different subnets.

 ```sh
 subnet 192.168.1.0 netmask 255.255.255.0 {